DefinetlyNotAI/Logicytics/README.md

 It returns 0 when there are no blocking invalid collectors and 2 when a blocking validation failure exists.
 It does not collect evidence.

+Preflight caches only successful runtime metadata probes; the deterministic plan itself is rebuilt each time.
+The cache is stored outside the repository at `%TEMP%\logicytics-preflight-cache\<project-hash>.json` on Windows (or the platform temporary directory equivalent).
+Entries are invalidated by source, interpreter, contract, or configuration changes.
+Use `--invalidate-cache` on `preflight` or `plan` to discard the project cache and force every runtime metadata probe to run again.

 ## Planning